FACt: FORTRAN toolbox for calculating fluctuations in atomic condensates: Numerical results

 \subsection{Finite temperature}

 For finite temperature computations, solving the HFB-Popov equations require iterations and we consider \texttt{ ITMAX} = 15 for all the finite temperature computations reported in this work.
 The density profiles of $n_{ic}$ corresponding to each HFB-Popov iterations are stored in the file \texttt{den00x.dat} where \texttt{ x} runs from 0 to ITMAX.
 When $T\neq 0$, at each iteration, the number of condensate atoms decreases, whereas the number of thermal (non condensate) atoms increases.
 Fig.~\ref{den-finite-t} shows the equilibrium profiles of $n_{ic}$ and $\tilde{n}_{ic}$ for three different temperatures in miscible domain.
-The plots in Fig.~\ref{den-finite-t}(a) correspond to $n_{ic}$ at $T = 0 {\rm nK}$, and hence in Fig.\ref{den-finite-t}(d) $\tilde{n}_{ic}$ are negligibly small.
+The plots in Fig.~\ref{den-finite-t}(a) correspond to $n_{ic}$ at $T = 0 {\rm nK}$, and hence in Fig.~\ref{den-finite-t}(d) $\tilde{n}_{ic}$ are negligibly small.
 The plots in Fig.~\ref{den-finite-t}(b) and (c) correspond to $n_{ic}$ at $T = 5 {\rm nK}$ and $T = 10 {\rm nK}$, respectively.
 To obtain the plots in the top row, we plotted column 1, column 3 and column 5 file of \texttt{den00x.dat} with column 3 and column 5 multiplied by number of condensate atoms $N_{01}$ and $N_{02}$ (taken from \texttt{hfb2d2s.out}), respectively.
 Although, the changes in $n_{ic}$ are not dramatic, there is a large change in $\tilde{n}_{ic}$ as shown in Fig.\ref{den-finite-t}(e)-(f).
 From Fig.~\ref{den-finite-t}, there is a notable feature of $\tilde{n}_{ic}$: it has a minimum where $n_{ic}$ has maximum value.

-For the side by side configuration the density profiles at finite temperature are shown in Fig.~\ref{sbs-finite-t}.
+For the side-by-side configuration the density profiles at finite temperature are shown in Fig.~\ref{sbs-finite-t}.
 Like in the miscible domain, here as well, we observe growth in $\tilde{n}_{ic}$ with the increase of temperature and thereby lowering the number of condensate atoms.
 It is to be noted that at the interface of two species, where the $n_{ic}$ are low, $\tilde{n}_{ic}$ have maximum value.